Swiss minister backs the WHO and its mandate

 Original

 On Friday, Baume-Schneider met the Director General of the WHO, Tedros Adhanom Ghebreyesus, in Geneva, according to the interior ministry.
-Their talks focused particularly on the WHO’s tense budget situation and reform processes.
+Talks focused particularly on the WHO’s tense budget situation and reform processes.

-“I came away with renewed energy,” Baume-Schneider said in a Saturday interview with the Le Temps newspaper.
+“I actually came away [from the meeting] with renewed energy,” Baume-Schneider said in a Saturday interview with the Le Temps newspaper.
 “Of course we are worried about the attitude of the US, but it’s reassuring to see that multilateralism has retained its strength, perhaps even more than ever,” she said.

 More